ConnorGibbons/SwiftAIS/README.md

 * *-di* (Int / IP:Port) lets you choose the device index of your RTL-SDR, useful if multiple are present.
 If an IP address / port combo is entered instead, SwiftAIS will try to establish a connection to an rtl_tcp server.
 Ex. -di 127.0.0.1:1234
 * *-tcp* (Int) lets SwiftAIS act as a TCP server, broadcasting each successfully received sentence as NMEA 0183 packets.
 Enter a port (1-65535) as an argument.
 Ex. -tcp 50100
 * *-ec* (Int) enables error correction up to a defined number of bits.
 Setting this value too high (the current maximum allowed is 15, for experimentation) will likely result in slow decoding or crashes.
 Additionally, it will potentially find combinations of flips that result in a 'correct' CRC even if it doesn't reflect what was actually sent.
 If enabled, it's ideal to keep it <3 bits.
+* *-h* Shows help regarding launch arguments.

 **Planned Changes / Features**
 * Multi-Sentence Messages: Some AIS messages are too long to fit within the NMEA 0183 82-character maximum, so they need to be split across multiple sentences.
 I have not had the opportunity to test with one of these messages yet, but it will almost certainly be output as one long NMEA sentence (technically invalid, though some decoders might handle it regardless) until logic is in place to handle this.
 * ~~Error Correction: I'll (hopefully soon) be adding a togglable feature that will attempt to correct weak signals by flipping most likely candidates for errored bits.~~
     - Update: This is implemented, but untested.
 I am hoping to run a real-world test on this soon.
-* Older macOS Support: Currently this is utilizing features of Apple's Accelerate library that require macOS 15, though there are equivalent functions that will work on older versions.
+* Older macOS Support: Currently this is utilizing features of Apple's Accelerate library that require macOS ~~15~~ 10.15, though there are equivalent functions that will work on older versions.
 I'd like to support versions going back to High Sierra (and Intel Macs) so that older laptops can be used as receiving stations.
     - Update: Not fully done with this, but SwiftAIS **should** run on 10.15 (Catalina) on Intel macs.
 * ~~Networking: An option to send received packets over TCP connections.~~
     - Update: This is implemented!
 Try adding SwiftAIS as a connection in OpenCPN to visualize your captured data!